TonGarcia/flutter-study-app-wallet/README.md

 hit + button to add ANDROID
 hit OK Button
 top of the root node (project name) select PROJECT... to see your old view

+# Crypto Providers

+As client we use the same Rainbow GraphQL client framework (at ReactNative it is known as Apollo at Flutter it is known as graphql-flutter) and same provider: TheGraph.